Skip to Content

 What we collect

-In order to provide immigration legal services and related services, Foster collects personal data such as an individual’s name, address, telephone number, birth date, passport number, employment history, educational qualifications, marital status, job title, immigration status, and immigration history.
+In order to provide immigration legal services and related support, Foster collects personal data such as an individual’s name, address, telephone number, birth date, passport number, employment history, educational qualifications, marital status, job title, immigration status, and immigration history.
 We also collect documentation such as copies of passports, photos, visas, resumes or CVs, vital records such as birth and marriage certificates, financial records, and educational certificates, among others.
 In some cases when it is required to provide the requested services, we may also collect Sensitive Personal Data, including data related to criminal history; sexual orientation or sexual history; racial or ethnic background; religious or philosophical background; trade union membership; and biometric data such as fingerprints.

 How we collect your data

 When Foster is engaged directly by an individual, we collect the personal data necessary to perform our services directly from that individual.
 When Foster is engaged by an employer, we collect personal data about the employer’s employees and/or contractors both from the employer, and from the employee/contractor.
 In some cases, we may also receive data about you from other third parties, such as educational institutions, professional organizations, law enforcement agencies, and other government agencies.
-We collect data through our secure online portals, via questionnaires and document uploads.
+We collect data through our secure online portal, Migrate®, via questionnaires and document uploads.
 Our clients may also choose to share information with us by email, postal mail, by phone, or through in-person consultation.

 How we use your data and the legal bases for that use